fbecart/zinoma/README.md

 The best way to speed up your build flow is simply to avoid running its commands.
 Žinoma helps you do this in a fully automated way.

-Targets operate on the file system, transforming some files (aka inputs) into other files (aka outputs).
+Targets operate on resources (e.g. files), transforming some resources (aka `input`) into other resources (aka `output`).
-By looking at the files located in the `input_paths` and `output_paths` of your targets, Žinoma can tell if a target needs to run again, or can be skipped.
+By looking at the resources declared in the `input` and `output` of your targets, Žinoma can tell if a target needs to run again, or can be skipped.

-Žinoma compares files by computing their checksum.
+Žinoma identifies file updates by looking at their checksum.
-These checksums are stored in the `.zinoma` directory, located next to `zinoma.yml`.
+The checksums are stored in the `.zinoma` directory, located next to `zinoma.yml`.
 This directory should be ignored in your version control.

 #### Watch mode (`--watch`)